JalaliLabUCLA/2024_279AS_Project3_Lane_Detection/README.md

 Key file: `code/lanedetection.ipynb`

-In section 2 of this notebook, we load the data into a dataframe with image names and the various conditions - weather, time, etc.  We display various example images with their annotation and information as well as load them into a dataframe for convenient use in experiments.
+In Section 2 of this notebook, we load the BDD100K data into a dataframe with image names and the various conditions - weather, time, etc.  We display various example images with their annotations and information, as well as load them into a dataloader for convenient use in teh following steps.

 **3. Understanding Lane Line Detection Models**